Go Back

 Leave your curtains open during the day and let the sunshine heat your home naturally.
 It is amazing how a little bit of natural light can make you much warmer without costing you a cent.

 It’s that time of year to schedule your furnace maintenance in Seattle, WA , so that you can get a jump on your heating savings.
-Call Gene Johnson Plumbing & Heating today at 206.792.7495.
+Call Gene Johnson Heating, Cooling, Plumbing and Electrical today at 206.792.7495.